 Kitchen: Contemporary fitted kitchen with electric, range-style oven with gas hob; dishwasher; fridge-freezer (3 drawer freezer); microwave; kettle and toaster.
 The kitchen also has some baking equipment; a Nespresso coffee machine; range of cookware and some store cupboard basics (salt/pepper).
 Washing machine.

-Bedrooms: Torrness has two double bedrooms, both with king-sized beds, and a further twin bedroom (with two single beds).
+Bedrooms: Torrness has two double bedrooms, one with a super-king-sized bed and the other a king-sized bed, and a further twin bedroom (with two single beds).
 Hair dryer provided.

 Bathrooms: There is one bathroom at the property with a bath, separate shower unit, basin and w.c.